mkskitka/Comp20/README.md

 discussed the differences between XSS and insertion vulnerabilities
 3. I spent about 6 hours completing this assignment

 *Sorry this is not in Folder, I will be fixing this today...
-I somehow deleted my key to access the my repositories on github and am having trouble making a new one that allows me access to my account
+I somehow deleted my key to access the my repositories on github and am having trouble making a new one that allows me access to my account.